Bug report #4791

 I noticed too, but maybe would require a separate ticket otherwise here this issue can be "lost".
 Thanks.

-#16 Updated by Larry Shaffer about 11 years ago
+#16 Updated by Larry Shaffer over 11 years ago

 Giovanni Manghi wrote: